God in Islam: Creator

 According to the teachings of Islam, God is the creator of the worlds and all the creatures therein.
 He has created everything in the worlds in accordance with a definite plan and for a particular purpose.
 There is no shortcoming or defect of any sort in any of his creations.
 The Qur'an confirms this in the following verses:

-God is the Creator of all things, and He is the Guardian (with power of disposition) over all things.
+Quran 39:62; "God is the Creator of all things, and He is the Guardian over all things."